tom-draper/nlmrs/README.md

 Inspired by [nlmpy](https://pypi.org/project/nlmpy/) and [nlmr](https://github.com/ropensci/NLMR).

 NLMrs is available as a Rust crate or as a CLI tool.
-Language bindings are also provided for Python, R, WASM, and C.
+Language bindings are also provided for Python, R, Julia, WASM, and C.

 ## Installation